ricky10aguilar/04-Space-Shooter/README.md

-# 04-Space-Shooter
+# Project-Template-Godot
-The space shooter for class of C220
+A default Godot project template for MSCH-C220